 Under the CID Open Meeting Act, decisions of the board are generally required to be made at a meeting, thus making that term essential to understand.
 The CID Open Meeting Act is the community association version of the Ralph M. Brown Act, the body of law in California that requires open meetings for local government agencies (such as cities, counties and special districts.).
 Like the Brown Act, the purpose of the CID Open Meeting Act is to promote transparency in decision-making by association boards of directors and committees comprised of a majority of directors.
 The point of the law is to ensure that members of an association have the opportunity to hear their board debate the pros and cons of proposed actions, to watch the decision-making, and to understand and appreciate the reasoning that goes into it.

-While the CID Open Meeting Act has always contained a definition of a meeting, the amendments provide much needed clarification of several common situations.
-SB 563, the bill that was enacted, amends the definition of a meeting to mean either a face-to-face gathering of or a conference call among a majority of directors.
+While the CID Open Meeting Act has always contained a definition of a board meeting, the amendments provide much needed clarification of several common situations.
+SB 563, amended the definition of a meeting to mean either a face-to-face gathering of or a conference call among a majority of directors.
 It is now clarified that a meeting includes both open and executive session gatherings of the board.
-Specifically, section 1363.05(k) provides that a meeting is now either:
+Specifically, section 4090 provides that a meeting is now either:

-A congregation of a majority of members of the board at the same time and place to hear, discuss, or deliberate upon any item of business that is within the authority of the board
+(a) A congregation at the same time and place, of a sufficient number of directors to establish a quorum of the board, to hear, discuss, or deliberate upon any item of business that is within the authority of the board.

-(2) A teleconference in which a majority of the members of the board, in different locations, are connected by electronic means, through audio or video or both.
-A teleconference meeting shall be conducted in a manner that protects the rights of members of the association and otherwise complies with the requirements of this title.
-Except for a meeting that will be held solely in executive session, the notice of the teleconference meeting shall identify at least one physical location so that members of the association may attend and at least one member of the board of directors shall be present at that location.
-Participation by board members in a teleconference meeting constitutes presence at that meeting as long as all board members participating in the meeting are able to hear one another and members of the association speaking on matters before the board.
+(b) A teleconference, where a sufficient number of directors to establish a quorum of the board, in different locations, are connected by electronic means, through audio or video or both.
+A teleconference meeting shall be conducted in a manner that protects the rights of members of the association and otherwise complies with the requirements of this act.
+Except for a meeting that will be held solely in executive session, the notice of the teleconference meeting shall identify at least one physical location so that members of the association may attend, and at least one director or a person designated by the board shall be present at that location.
+Participation by directors in a teleconference meeting constitutes presence at that meeting as long as all directors participating are able to hear one another, as well as members of the association speaking on matters before the board.

 Pursuant to the amended statute, meetings in a traditional sense (e.g., a majority of board members gathering in-person to discuss and decide upon agendized items) are not changed.
 However, the formal definition and rules concerning board meetings are expanded to include conference call meetings of the type that are being used more and more frequently.